vdesabou/kafka-docker-playground-docs/docs/cli.md

     $ docker exec kcat kcat -b broker:9092 -L

   --cluster-cloud CLUSTER-CLOUD
-    🌤 The cloud provider (aws, gcp or azure).
+    🌤 The cloud provider: aws, gcp or azure.
 Default is aws

     🎓 Tip: you can also use CLUSTER_CLOUD environment variable
-    Allowed: aws, gcp, aws
+    Allowed: aws, gcp, azure
     Default: aws

   --cluster-region CLUSTER-REGION
     🗺 The Cloud region.
-Use <confluent kafka region list> to get the list of possible regions

     🎓 Tip: you can also use CLUSTER_REGION environment variable
     Default: eu-west-2